runtimeverification/k/k-distribution/k-tutorial/1_basic/15_configurations/README.md

 inserting parent cells where appropriate based on the declared structure of the configuration.
-This is useful because as a definition evolves, the configuration may change, but you don't want to have to modify every single rule every time it does.
-Thus, K follows the principle that you should only mention the cells in a rule that the rule actually needs to know about in order to accomplish its specific goal.
+This is useful because as a definition evolves, the configuration may change, but you don't want to have to modify every single rule each time.
+Thus, K follows the principle that you should only mention the cells in a rule that are actually needed in order to accomplish its specific goal.
 By following this best practice, you can significantly increase the modularity of the definition and make it easier to maintain and modify.

 ### Exercise